aryounce/blank-go-lambda/README.md

 Using `make aws-sdk` will update the versions of the AWS Go SDK and the AWS Lambda for Go SDK that the project's Go module references.

-# TODO

-- Demonstrated references to the shared module.